PhantomThemes/HousePress/readme.txt

 == Description ==

-Housepress is light Blog Theme for WordPress with Grid layout. housepress is Simple WordPress theme and load faster compare to other themes, this theme is based on Bootstrap
+HousePress is light Blogging Theme for WordPress with Grid layout.
+It is Simple & Creative Free Responsive Theme based on Bootstrap 4 and Underscore Framework.
+It is beautifully handcrafted with minimalist design approach and home page comes with magazine layout, View Full Demo https://phantomthemes.com/view?theme=HousePress

 == Installation ==